 - Spring semester: January 15

 All domestic traditional undergraduate students will automatically be enrolled in a payment plan.
 Rather than one due date at the start of the term for your entire balance, your balance due will be divided equally into monthly payments for a small fee of $30/semester.
 Students who are registered on July 1 will have plans that start July 15 and will run through December 15, giving you six months to pay off your fall charges.
-However, those students that register later will have shorter plans.
+However, those students that register later will have shorter plans and higher monthly payments since there is less time to pay.
 If the balance is paid in full by August 15, we will reverse the $30 plan fee.
-Students with college savings plans will have their fees reversed once their balances are paid in full.

 If you register for courses after these payment due dates, you will receive a bill that details your charges, as well as any payments made or aid you are receiving, and you should immediately arrange to pay the balance or establish a payment plan.
 If you enroll for only Quad B of a semester (graduate and degree-completion programs), you must have payment arrangements in place prior to the start of classes.